edmundhung/conform/docs/validation.md

 <!-- /aside -->

+## Concept

+Conform tries to simplify the mental model by utilizing a server-first validation flow which submits your form for validation.
+This is achieved by creating a hidden [command button](./submission.md#built-in-commands) and clicking on it whenever validation is needed.

+Client validation can then be used to reduce the feedback loop by using the validation result on the client side to decide if the submission should be blocked through `event.preventDefault()`.

 ## Server Validation

-Your APIs should always validate the form data provided regardless if client validation is done well.
-There are also things that can only be validated server side, e.g. checking if an email is registered on the database.
-It could be considered the source of truth of your validation logic.

-For example, you can validate a login form in Remix as follow:
+**Conform** tries to makes it easy to validate the form data on the server.
+For example, you can validate a login form **fully server side** with Remix as shown below:

 ```tsx
 import { useForm, useFieldset, parse } from '@conform-to/react';